Skip to Content

 Courtesy Evening Entertainment Group

-While the pace of change tends to be slower on Fremont Street than on The Strip, there are a few new things to do of note – Most of which are at Plaza, which has done a spectacular job of reinventing itself to stay modern, while maintaining a “gambling hall vibe”.
+While the pace of change tends to be slower on Fremont Street than on The Strip, there are a few fresh things to do of note – Most of which are at Plaza, which has done a spectacular job of reinventing itself to stay modern, while maintaining a “gambling hall vibe”.

 The Sand Dollar Lounge at Plaza